Betsy Kleba, Ph.D.

 Academia: Negotiation and Transitioning.
 Panelist for 5th Annual NIH Career Symposium.
 Office of Intramural Training & Education, NIH, Bethesda, MD.
 May 2012.

 B. B. Bowen, B. Kleba, J. Turner*, W. Ramming*.
 Sedimentology, mineralogy, geochemistry, and geomicrobiology of the Bonneville Salt Flats.
-Annual meeting of the Geological Society of America (submitted summer 2014) Vancouver, British Columbia, Canada.
+Annual meeting of the Geological Society of America (2014) Vancouver, British Columbia, Canada.

 G. Boogaerts, A. Moran-Reyna, J. R. Black, A. Shows, H. Minton, Z. Grace, C. Johnson*, N. Batty*, B. Kleba, J. A. Coker.
 Preliminary Characterization of the Microbial Community in the Bonneville Salt Flats.
 10th International Congress on Extremophiles.
 (2014) Saint Petersburg, Russia.